markwhitaker/RegexToolbox.NET/README.md

 ### Logging deprecated (removed in version 2.0)

-The logging feature introduced in version 1.3 wasn't adding as useful as I'd imagined and had introduced various maintenance difficulties.
+The logging feature introduced in version 1.3 wasn't proving as useful as I'd imagined and had introduced various maintenance difficulties.
 In this release the APIs are deprecated and do nothing. **Logging will be removed altogether in version 2.0.**

 ---